brian-watkins/elm-procedure/README.md

 # Elm-Procedure

-This package allows you to chain together commands, subscriptions, and tasks to describe a procedure.
+This package provides an abstraction that allows you to orchestrate commands, subscriptions, and tasks.

 Create a `Procedure` and then produce a `Cmd` that can be executed via `Procedure.run` or `Procedure.try`.